hynek/pgbg/docs/leader-election.md

 ## Elections

-An election is one short transaction against the lease table, and Postgres is the only arbiter.
+An election is one short transaction against the lease table, and PostgreSQL is the only arbiter.
 The worker deletes the service's lease if it has lapsed, then tries to `INSERT` a fresh lease that carries its own worker id and expires one `lease_ttl` later.
 The lease table allows only one lease per service name, so the first `INSERT` after the lease becomes free wins.
 Every later one conflicts, does nothing, and leaves its worker a follower.